Track Record

 Track Record Summary & Our Standard of Performance Reporting

 Every day, we publish actionable trade ideas that subscribers may consider for their portfolios.
-Our intent with these ideas is to get our readers thinking.
+Our intention with these ideas is to prompt our readers to think.
 One should not take our ideas blindly.
-We intend these ideas to be our readers’ first step in the investment process.
-At the same time, it is essential for our followers to know how we are doing.
+We intend these ideas to be the first step in our readers’ investment process.
+At the same time, our followers need to know how we are doing.
 You have come to the wrong place if you seek a service that never has a losing trade.
 We bring discipline and diligence to our proprietary investment process.
 We only pursue those ideas where we believe the odds are in our favor.

 Having the odds in our favor does not guarantee the trade will be a winner; On the contrary, there is always a chance a trade will not work out.
-Over time, however, our method of finding inexpensive investments with technical setups and sentiment in our favor is our foundation for a value-added contribution to our readers, which should generate superior risk-adjusted returns over time.
-Our results summarized below support that proposition.
+Over time, however, our method of identifying inexpensive investments with favorable technical setups and sentiment has become the foundation for a value-added contribution to our readers, which should generate superior, risk-adjusted returns.
+Our results, summarized below, support that proposition.

 Method of Computation

-The return computation as a “Percent of the Underlying” is relatively straightforward.
+The return computation, expressed as a “Percent of the Underlying,” is relatively straightforward.
 We use the formula:

 Return as a Percent of the Underlying = (Return in Dollars) / Stock Price.

 To compute the average, we weighted the returns by the stock price.
-This way, we give more significant weight to 100 shares of a $50 than 100 shares of a $20 stock.
+This way, we give greater weight to 100 shares of a $50 stock than to 100 shares of a $20 stock.
 To compute the annualized return for each trade suggestion, we divide the return by the trade duration.
 The annualized average is the returns weighted by the stock price and the trade duration.

-The return computation as a “Percent of Capital at Risk” was more complicated.
+The return computation, expressed as a “Percent of Capital at Risk,” was more complicated.
 We use the following formulas:

 Spread: Return as a Percent of Capital At Risk = (Returning Dollars) / (Difference between Strikes – Credit Generated)